srujana121/3D_block_game/README.md

 3D game inspired by Miniclip's Bloxorzbrick using OpenGl 3.3

 Go to GLFW folder and

-1.To comple code:
+1.To compile the code:

  ```
  make
  ```

-2.To start the game,
+2.To start the game
    ```
    ./sample2D
    ```